Baronet: Baronets' badge

 Baronets of Scotland or Nova Scotia were allowed to augment their armorial bearings with the Arms of Nova Scotia and the privilege of wearing a neck badge signifying "of Nova Scotia", suspended by an orange-tawny ribbon.
-This consists of an escutcheon argent with a saltire azure, an inescutcheon of the Royal Arms of Scotland, with an Imperial Crown above the escutcheon, and encircled with the motto Fax Mentis Honestae Gloria.
-This badge may be shown suspended by the ribbon below the escutcheon.
+This consists of an escutcheon argent with a saltire azure, an inescutcheon of the Royal Arms of Scotland, with an Imperial Crown above the escutcheon, and encircled with the motto Fax Mentis Honestae Gloria ('Glory is the torch of an honourable mind').
+(The badge may also be displayed as part of the baronet's coat of arms, suspended by the ribbon below the escutcheon).